wgw0/RPi-Hackathon/README.md

 ## Our Project

-We set out to create a Network Monitor and Adblocker on a Raspberry Pi 4b.
+We set out to create a project that involved a Raspberry Pi 4b.

 ## The Team